7. Strings

 There are actually two standard ways to store string values in C++.
 One is a part of the language that has been around since the early days of C++’s predecessor language, C, and is sometimes called “a native C string.”
 The syntax for C strings is a bit ugly, and using them requires some concepts we have not introduced yet, so for the most part we are going to avoid them.

 We are going to use the more modern C++ string type that is part of C++’s standard library.
-This string type also requires concepts we have not introduced yet, and we will begin to introduce them now using strings as our first example.
+This string type also requires concepts we have not yet introduced, and we will begin to introduce those concepts now using strings as our first example.

 To use these string objects, we need to include the required header file: